needle-mirror/com.unity.services.wire/Third Party Notices.md

     * changed the access modifiers
     * changed the formatting
     * fixed an issue with the tls configuration
-    * fixed an issue with message decoding
+    * fixed a reference to the Runtime object in the jslib

 Copyright 2018 Jiri Hybek <jiri@hybek.cz>